Cra2yDavid/FSA/README.md

 # MAM_Factor
-This repo contains the source code and corresponding data for paper Factorizable State Attribution for Adjusting Power Flow at Transmission Interface
+This repo is build for the source code and corresponding data of paper Factorizable State Attribution for Adjusting Power Flow at Transmission Interface.
+Full data and code for reproducing our work will be uploaded within a week.